Automattic/jetpack/docs/monorepo.md

 * Projects may include `.eslintrc.js` to adjust eslint configuration as necessary, but try to keep to the spirit of it.
 * As eslint does not support per-directory `.eslintignore`, any necessary ignore rules should be added to the file in the root of the monorepo.
-* As phpcs does not support per-directory configuration, any necessary file ignore clauses should be added to `.phpcs.config.xml` in the root of the monorepo.
+* We're using a fork of phpcs and a custom filter that adds support for per-directory configuration (`.phpcs.dir.xml`) and use of `.gitignore` and `.phpcsignore` files.
+Again, try to keep to the spirit of things.

 ### PHP tests